 The American Film Institute (AFI) announced today that AFI DOCS will pay tribute to pioneering documentary filmmaker Stanley Nelson as its 2015 Charles Guggenheim Symposium honoree.

 AT&T Returns to AFI DOCS 2015 as Presenting SponsorFOR IMMEDIATE RELEASE, DECEMBER 11, 2014 – Los Angeles, CA – The American Film Institute (AFI) announced today the appointment of producer and the Executive Director of the International Documentary Association (IDA) Michael Lumpkin as Director of AFI DOCS, the Institute’s annual documentary festival in Washington, DC.

 Welcome to the AFI DOCS Press Room, where you can find links to the latest festival news, press releases, press accreditation and press contact information.

 AFI DOCS brings the best new documentaries to the Washington, DC, area with an expanded footprint in the heart of DC.
 The Festival has built a reputation for presenting compelling and engaging films that connect with audiences in theaters, and beyond.
-The Festival will run from Wednesday, June 17 through Sunday June 21, 2015.
+The Festival will run from June 22 through June 26, 2016.

-Now in its 12th year, the festival serves as a launch pad for independent documentaries, and affords international filmmakers access to US audiences.
+Now in its 13th year, the festival serves as a launch pad for independent documentaries, and affords international filmmakers access to US audiences.
 Called the "Pre-eminent US Documentary Fest" by Screen International, the "premier showcase for documentary films" by The Hollywood Reporter, and "Non-fiction Nirvana" by Variety the 2012 edition screened sold-out shows to more than 27,000 participants who viewed the world's best new documentaries and experienced free outdoor screenings and performances, panel discussions and many special events.